Aeolian Quartet: Origins and activities

 The Stratton Quartet flourished in the 1920s and 1930s.
 George Stratton, the leader, found it increasingly difficult to lead the London Symphony Orchestra as well as the Stratton Quartet, and so the Aeolian came into being.

 The Stratton Quartet performed under that name at the National Gallery frequently during the war.
 In 1944 the new name was adopted.
 Both Watson Forbes and John Moore, the violist and cellist, had been members of the Stratton Quartet.
+Max Salpeter (1908-2010) was previously in the Kutcher String Quartet and was leader of the original New London Orchestra.

+The quartet participated in the May 1946 International Music Festival in Prague and the International Contemporary Music Festival in London, July 1946.

-From 1948 to 1952 the Aeolian Quartet leader was Alfred Cave, when they made recordings of Peter Warlock's The Curlew with Leon Goossens and tenor René Soames and Purcell Fantasias which they recorded with future member Emanuel Hurwitz.
+From 1948 to 1952 the Aeolian Quartet leader was Alfred Cave, when they made recordings of Peter Warlock's The Curlew with Léon Goossens and tenor René Soames and Purcell Fantasias which they recorded with future member Emanuel Hurwitz.

 It was, however, under the leadership of Sydney Humphreys that the 1950s formation of the ensemble was particularly remembered.
 Humphreys, a Canadian violinist, studied in Vancouver and Toronto and in Europe trained with Frederick Grinke and George Enescu.
-He was leader of the Aeolian Quartet from 1952–1970.
-He was eminent both as a concertmaster and as a chamber player, notably in the St Cecilia Trio 1954-1965 and as first violin in the Purcell String Quartet 1979–1987.
+He was leader of the Aeolian Quartet from 1952 until 1970.
+He was eminent both as a concertmaster and as a chamber player, notably in the St Cecilia Trio (1954–1965) and as first violin in the Purcell String Quartet (1979–1987).